mmore500/evolvability-blog/post/weak-linkage.md

 With simple signaling protocols, the probability of mutation establishing interaction between two systems via signaling is increased.
 Of particular interest is the role of weak linkage in allowing an externally triggered signal to become innate.
 On a cellular level, many environmental signals, such as the concentration of a certain chemical compound in an organism’s environment, are of an enabling nature.
-Environmental enabling signals can often be mimicked by the cell itself and are therefore accessible to becoming innately triggered @Downing2015IntelligenceSystems [p 210].
+Environmental enabling signals can often be mimicked by the cell itself and are therefore accessible to becoming innately triggered [[Downing, 2015, p 210]](#Downing2015IntelligenceSystems).
 This scheme provides a plausible for phenotypic traits that are originally environmentally-induced (i.e. indirect plasticity, see Section \[sec:indirect\_plasticity\]) to be incorporated on a permanent, heritable basis.